 - 1st offense verbal warning. (seating may be changed) - 2nd offense The student will have a meeting with Mr. Creighton and parents will be contacted. - 3rd offense The student will be given a detention and be referred to the Dean of Students.
 Students removed from class due to disciplinary problems are responsible to acquire any missed work or notes.

 Course Outline

 Course selections can change.
-At present, the major novels that we will read include Fahrenheit 451 and Out of the Silent Planet.
-We will also read one play by Shakespeare: Julius Caesar most likely.
+At present, the major novels that we will read include The Phantom Tollbooth, The Hobbit, and A Wrinkle in Time.